Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/Windows/Interactivity/Focus.md

 ### FocusMoment

-Gets or sets the focus moment.When this value is Loaded , no other properties need to be set.When this value is PropertyChanged , both the Source and PropertyName must be set.When this value is Event , both the Source and EventName must be set.
+Gets or sets the focus moment.
+When this value is Loaded, no other properties need to be set.
+When this value is PropertyChanged, both the Source and PropertyName must be set.
+When this value is Event, both the Source and EventName must be set.